 The Local SMS confirms the M-EVENT-REPORT.

-The NPAC SMS sends the subscriptionVersionNew NPA-NXX M-EVENT-REPORT to inform the Old SOA.

-The Old SOA confirms the M-EVENT-REPORT.

-The NPAC SMS sends the subscriptionVersionNew NPA-NXX M-EVENT-REPORT to inform the New SOA.
+The NPAC SMS sends the subscriptionVersionNew NPA-NXX M-EVENT-REPORT to inform the SOAs.

-The New SOA confirms the M-EVENT-REPORT.
+The SOA confirms the M-EVENT-REPORT.

 The next scenario is either “SubscriptionVersion Create by the Second SOA (Old Service Provider).” or “SubscriptionVersion Activated by New Service Provider SOA”.

 SubscriptionVersion Create by Second SOA (New Service Provider)